GUT-Aachen/triaxial_test_evaluation_tool/README.md

     /your_folder/mysql-connector-java-8.0.20.jar
   ```
- - Download latest release of Triaxial Test Evaluation Tool to your local machine and include the submodule `water-properties` additionaly.
-As an alternative you can clone the reposetory via
+ - Download the latest release of Triaxial Test Evaluation Tool to your local machine and include the submodule `water-properties` additionally.
+As an alternative you can clone the repository via
  `git clone --recurse-submodules --remote-submodules https://github.com/froido/triaxial_test_evaluation_tool.git`
  - Run `GUI.mlapp`